What is the Tracker Mortgage Examination?

 - I switched my mortgage to another lender as a result of losing/not being offered a tracker rate.
 What is Bank of Ireland going to do about this?

 If you switched your mortgage to another lender to avail of a lower rate on a like-for-like basis, and the tracker-related issue which impacted your account influenced your decision to switch, please contact our Tracker Mortgage Examination Team.
-The Tracker Mortgage Examination team can be contacted on 1890 882 722 or you can write to us at Bank of Ireland Tracker Mortgage Examination, PO Box 400, Castleisland, Co Kerry.
-The Tracker Mortgage Examination Team will outline any further steps required to review the switch of your mortgage to another lender.
+The Tracker Mortgage Examination team can be contacted on 0818 200 382 or you can write to us at Bank of Ireland Tracker Mortgage Examination PO Box 400, Tralee Co.
+Kerry.
+The Tracker Mortgage Examination Team will outline the process to put things right for you.

 - What are you going to do to fix any damage caused to my credit bureau score?